dekoza/mtgpl/docs/_sources/STX.rst.txt

 :mtgtip:`Show of Confidence<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/5/65837f39-deb7-4a4b-8b67-125a71cd0d45.jpg?1617311686|https://scryfall.com/card/stx/28/show-of-confidence?utm_source=api>`
-   When you cast this spell, copy it for each other instant or sorcery spell you've cast this turn.
+   When you cast this spell, copy it for each other instant and sorcery spell you've cast this turn.
 You may choose new targets for the copies.

    Put a +1/+1 counter on target creature.
 It gains vigilance until end of turn.